-Figure 35 shows Projections of Tax Increment Growth in the Redevelopment Area over the next 30 years.
+Figure 35 shows projections of property value and property tax growth (including the tax increment at 100% of its value) in the Redevelopment Area over the next 30 years.

-These forecasts can and will be regularly updated to reflect appropriate market conditions and millage rates.
+These forecasts can and will be updated in the future to reflect appropriate market conditions and millage rates.